-This advice comes from consultant kidney specialists at Royal Derby Hospital to try and prevent patients developing kidney problems.
+This advice comes from consultant kidney specialists to try and prevent patients developing kidney problems.
+The leaflet is based on a leaflet developed by colleagues at Royal Derby Hospital.

 Seek advice from your doctor, pharmacist or nurse if you have any questions about your medicine and its use, or this leaflet.